Cellular respiration: Fermentation

 Without oxygen, pyruvate (pyruvic acid) is not metabolized by cellular respiration but undergoes a process of fermentation.
 The pyruvate is not transported into the mitochondrion but remains in the cytoplasm, where it is converted to waste products that may be removed from the cell.
 This serves the purpose of oxidizing the electron carriers so that they can perform glycolysis again and removing the excess pyruvate.
 Fermentation oxidizes NADH to NAD^{+} so it can be re-used in glycolysis.
 In the absence of oxygen, fermentation prevents the buildup of NADH in the cytoplasm and provides NAD^{+} for glycolysis.
 This waste product varies depending on the organism.
 In skeletal muscles, the waste product is lactic acid.
 This type of fermentation is called lactic acid fermentation.
 In strenuous exercise, when energy demands exceed energy supply, the respiratory chain cannot process all of the hydrogen atoms joined by NADH.
 During anaerobic glycolysis, NAD^{+} regenerates when pairs of hydrogen combine with pyruvate to form lactate.
 Lactate formation is catalyzed by lactate dehydrogenase in a reversible reaction.
 Lactate can also be used as an indirect precursor for liver glycogen.
 During recovery, when oxygen becomes available, NAD^{+} attaches to hydrogen from lactate to form ATP.
 In yeast, the waste products are ethanol and carbon dioxide.
 This type of fermentation is known as alcoholic or ethanol fermentation.
-The ATP generated in this process is made by substrate-level phosphorylation, which does not require oxygen.
+The ATP generated in this process is produced by substrate-level phosphorylation, which does not require oxygen.

 Fermentation is less efficient at using the energy from glucose: only 2 ATP are produced per glucose, compared to the 38 ATP per glucose nominally produced by aerobic respiration.
 Glycolytic ATP, however, is produced more quickly.
 For prokaryotes to continue a rapid growth rate when they are shifted from an aerobic environment to an anaerobic environment, they must increase the rate of the glycolytic reactions.
 For multicellular organisms, during short bursts of strenuous activity, muscle cells use fermentation to supplement the ATP production from the slower aerobic respiration, so fermentation may be used by a cell even before the oxygen levels are depleted, as is the case in sports that do not require athletes to pace themselves, such as sprinting.

 Anaerobic respiration

-Anaerobic respiration is used by microorganisms, either bacteria or archaea, in which neither oxygen (aerobic respiration) nor pyruvate derivatives (fermentation) is the final electron acceptor.
+Anaerobic respiration is used by microorganisms, either bacteria or archaea, in which neither oxygen (aerobic respiration) nor pyruvate derivatives (fermentation) are the final electron acceptor.
 Rather, an inorganic acceptor such as sulfate (SO4(2-)), nitrate (NO3-), or sulfur (S) is used.
-Such organisms could be found in unusual places such as underwater caves or near hydrothermal vents at the bottom of the ocean, in digestive tracts, as well as in anoxic soils or sediment in wetland ecosystems.
+Such organisms are found in unusual environments such as underwater caves or near hydrothermal vents at the bottom of the ocean, in digestive tracts, as well as in anoxic soils or sediment in wetland ecosystems.

 In July 2019, a scientific study of Kidd Mine in Canada discovered sulfur-breathing organisms which live 7900 ft below the surface.
 These organisms are also remarkable because they consume minerals such as pyrite as their food source.